rgee0/seeds2/README.md

 ### Configuration

-Most configuration can be achieved without altering the python code via `config.py`.
+Most configuration can be achieved via `config.py` without altering the python code.
+The exception to this is [configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 * Update your access keys